High-Performance-Computing/Project/Solution.md

 Here is the validation loss:
 ![](Images/Validationloss.png)

-Here is the result of our HyperParameter Optimization for MobileNet.
+<p align="justify"> Here is the result of our HyperParameter Optimization for MobileNet.
 As you can see, the results are a bit better than in our final runs because of the fact that we used a subset of the data in order to optimize over this subset.
 This subset was only composed of 100 classes, explaining why we got better results.
-We decided to optimize over a subset of the data in order to have results faster.
+We decided to optimize over a subset of the data in order to have results faster. </p>
 ![](Images/top5accuracysweep.png)

 Here is the Top-5 accuracy (sweep).
 Top-5 accuracy means any of our model's top 5 highest probability answers match with the expected answer.